 Hotel Sexual Assault and Negligent Security

-Sexual assault at a hotel is an indicator the establishment could have a serious issue with security.
-Under the premises liability laws of most states, property owners have a duty to exercise reasonable care regarding their premises’ security.
+Inappropriate sexual activity at a hotel is an indicator the establishment could have a serious issue with security.
+Under premises liability laws of most states, property owners must exercise reasonable care regarding their premises’ security.

 - Ensure the security and performance of all doors, windows, and locks on the premises